dkandalov/live-plugin/README.md

 This is [IntelliJ](https://github.com/JetBrains/intellij-community) plugin for writing IDE plugins at runtime (or running any code inside IntelliJ).
-It currently uses [Groovy](http://groovy.codehaus.org/) as a main language and has experimental support for [Scala](http://www.scala-lang.org/) and [Clojure](http://clojure.org/).
+It uses [Groovy](http://groovy.codehaus.org/) as a main language and has experimental support for [Scala](http://www.scala-lang.org/) and [Clojure](http://clojure.org/).